Lenddo/android-lenddo-data/README.md

 }
 ```

-In the **build.gradle** of your app, set the targetSdkVersion to at most 22 only.
+In the **build.gradle** of your app, set the targetSdkVersion to at most 22 to automatically accept the Android Permissions.
+Setting targetSdkVersion to 23 will trigger the new Android M Permission Model and the Lenddo Data SDK will popup a request for the required permissions.
+In this case, the user must accept  all permission requests for the data sdk to function properly.

 ```java
 defaultConfig {